How To Contact Your Member Of Congress During Recess

 What are these meetings all about?
 These meetings are about you!

-When your Representative, and other members of Congress are back in their districts during a congressional recess, they need to hear from you!
-These opportunities are an excellent opportunity for you to ask questions, share your concerns, and find out exactly what your Representative is doing in Congress and share your concerns about the Better Care Reconciliation Act (BCRA).
+When your members of Congress are back in their districts during a congressional recess, they need to hear from you!
+These opportunities are an excellent opportunity for you to ask questions, share your concerns, and find out exactly what your members are doing in Congress and share your concerns about Consumer Union’s priority issues.

 How to Prepare for this meeting?
 Once you’ve located the meeting (which we will be assisting you with), there are a few things you should do to prepare for the meeting: